dgruber/jsv/README.md

 Check the *qsub* parameters in *qstat*.
 It added the new parameter.

+An administrator certainly wants to enforce rules encoded in the JSV application for *each* job, even when it not requests the *-jsv* parameter.
+Grid Engine allows to configure the location of a global JSV script executed for all jobs by the master process.
+This is calles *server sided JSV*.

-In order to use it as server side JSV you need to be Grid Engine admin user.
+In order to use your application as server side JSV you need to be Grid Engine admin user.
 Set the path to the binary in _jsv_url_ in the global configuration *qconf -mconf global*.
-Then it is executed for each job submitted.
+Then it is executed for each submitted job automatically.

     qsub -b y /bin/sleep 123